microsoft/jacdac-ddk/README.md

 ## Repository structure

 -   `/connector`: contains the specification of the Jacdac PCB connector and cable
--   `/design`: folder with schematics, parts libraries for various CAD software
+-   `/electronics`: folder with schematics, footprints, parts libraries, reference designs for various CAD software

 ## Contributing